AdamRisberg/react-express-boilerplate/README.md

 # React Express Boilerplate

 Boilerplate for React and Node/Express based web apps.
+For those times when you want to get up and running quickly with a full-stack app without having to manage the client and server separately.

 ## Client Features